PMEC-OSU/FOSTWIN/README.md

 ## Controller State

-JOHANNES TO PLEASE REVIEW/ EDIT THIS SECTION - DIDN'T MENTION THE FILTERS YET

-In order to make a more realistic simulation, there is an included state machine handling the selected controller going unstable.
+The model contains a supervisory state machine.
+This state machines ensures that maximum current constraints are not violated and catches controller instabilities.

 ![](images/stateCtrl.png)

 There are 6 states in this state machine:
-1. Undefined - a non-state, handle edge cases
+1. Undefined - a non-state to handle edge cases
-2. Init - Starting point
+2. Init - starting point
-3. Normal - selected controller operating without issues
+3. Normal - main absorption controller operating without issues
-4. Stabilizing - allow selected controller to stabilize after an error event
+4. Stabilizing - stabilize the system after an excessive motor current
-5. Safe Damping - safe condition, where the control is taken over by a default damping controller
+5. Safe Damping - safe condition, where the absorption control is taken over by a default (and known to be stable) damping controller
-6. Fault - happens after 3 safe damping conditions, essentially a broken controller state
+6. Fault - absorption controller deactivated

-Operation:
-1. Start Model - Init State
-2. Model runs for 2 seconds (time representative for a controller booting up for a real machine) - Normal State
-3. Model producing current values beyond defined maximum stable current for the digital twin - Safe Damping state (using a safe control scheme) - Stabilizing State
-4. 3 Seconds pass - goes to Safe Damping state where a default safe damping controller is controlling the twin
-5. 20 Seconds of safe damping pass - goes back to Normal State where the selected controller is back in control
-6. If Normal state with selected controller moves back to current beyond defined maximum values, then steps 4 and 5 are repeated maximum of 3 times
-7. If 3 times is surpassed, then enter Fault state and system is essentially stopped

-State control chart:
+The state machine operation is shown in the Simulink State Flow chart below.
+The system generally remains in the Normal state, unless a large motor current signal is detected.
+This detection is based on a low-pass filtered version of the instantaneous current, such that a very short current spike does not trigger an error condition.
+If an excessive current signal is detected, the state machine seeks to stabilize the system and return to the Normal operating state.
+Continued violation of the motor current limit will trigger the Fault state, where the absorption controller remains deactivated.

 ![](images/stateCtrlChart.png)

 # Web Interface